2005 American League Division Series: Game 1

 The White Sox rocked Red Sox starter Matt Clement for five runs in the first inning.
 Clement hit Scott Podsednik to lead off the game.
-Podsednik moved to second on a groundout, then after another hit-by-pitch, stole third and scored on Paul Konerko's force out at second.
-Carl Everett singled before Konerko scored on Aaron Rowand's RBI single, then A. J. Pierzynski's three-run home run made it 5–0 Chicago.
+Podsednik moved to second on a sacrifice bunt, then stole third after another hit-by-pitch, scoring the game's first run on Paul Konerko's force out at second.
+Konerko would himself score on Aaron Rowand's RBI single before A. J. Pierzynski's three-run home run made it 5–0 Chicago.
 Konerko's home run in the third made it 6–0 White Sox.
 The Red Sox scored their only runs of the game in the fourth when Trot Nixon and Jason Varitek hit back-to-back singles aided by an error to put them on third and second, respectively.
 Jose Contreras's wild pitch scored Nixon, then Kevin Millar's double scored Varitek.
 Contreras went 7 2/3 innings, giving up eight hits.
 In the bottom of the fourth, Juan Uribe's two-run home run extended Chicago's lead to 8–2 and forced Clement out of the game.
 Geremi Gonzalez allowed a leadoff walk and subsequent hit-by-pitch in the sixth.
 One out later, a single by Uribe scored a run, then Scott Podsednik's three-run home run made it 12–2 Chicago.
 Podsednik had gone homerless in the regular season and this was his first home run since September 30, 2004.
-In the eighth, Pierzynski's second home run of the game off of Bronson Arroyo made it 13–2 Chicago.
+In the eighth, Pierzynski's second home run of the game off Bronson Arroyo made it 13–2 Chicago.
 After two walks, Willie Harris's RBI single capped the scoring at 14–2 Chicago.
 Cliff Politte pitched a scoreless ninth to give the White Sox a 1–0 series lead.
 Boston's postseason winning streak was snapped at eight games with this loss.
 This was the White Sox' first postseason home win since Game 1 of the 1959 World Series.